UjvalMadhu/UjvalMadhu/README.md

 - 👋 Hi, I’m @UjvalMadhu
-- 👀 I’m interested in Deep Technology, AGI, World Peace, Sustainability and Climate Chnage
+- 👀 I’m interested in Deep Technology, AGI, World History, World Peace, Sustainability and Climate Chnage
 - 🌱 I’m currently learning Machine Learning, Deep Learning, Embedded Systems and Data Scinence
 - 💞️ I’m looking to collaborate on projects that help in learning new and/or challenging concepts.
 - 📫 How to reach me: ujvalmadhu003@gmail.com